Liverpool Lime Street railway station: Privatisation era

 On 20 October 2003, the new Pendolino service operated by private rail operator Virgin Trains, which introduced a faster service between Liverpool and London, was ceremonially unveiled in the presence of the company's founder and chief executive officer Richard Branson.
-Designed from the onset to be a tilting train, it quickly replaced much of the previously-allocated locomotives and rolling stock used on the West Coast Main Line, namely the British Rail Class 86, 87 and 90 electric locomotives and Mark 2 and Mark 3 coaching stock.
+Designed from the onset to be a tilting train, it quickly replaced much of the previously-allocated locomotives and rolling stock used on the West Coast Main Line, namely Classes 86, 87 and 90 electric locomotives and Mark 2 and Mark 3 coaching stock.
 Prior to this, the fleet had been first introduced into passenger services from Birmingham International to Manchester Piccadilly on 23 July 2002 to coincide with the opening of the 2002 Commonwealth Games in Manchester.

 To help celebrate several high-profile occasions, such as Liverpool's role as European Capital of Culture during 2008, and the city's 800th anniversary in 2007, a £35 million redevelopment grant was issued for the station and its immediate surroundings.
 The Lime Street Gateway Project saw the demolition of the aging retail parade and office block located in front of the station, and an improved frontage and public plaza constructed in its place.
 Subsequently, Lime Street was voted Station of the Year 2010 at the National Rail Awards.
 The development was overseen by English Partnerships and was completed in October 2010.

 The main concourse features a pair of statues of comedian Ken Dodd and politician Bessie Braddock, a work entitled "Chance Meeting" by sculptor Tom Murphy, which were unveiled by Ken Dodd himself during June 2009.
 On 31 August 2014, the Earl of Wessex unveiled a memorial to the Liverpool Pals at the station.
 The memorial, which comprises two bronze friezes, was also sculpted by Tom Murphy.
 During 2014, former Platforms 1–5 were fully refurbished by national rail infrastructure maintenance company Network Rail.